qadevopsgdr/Dr-Tailwind/README.md

 **Why are we using Docker Compose?**

-1. One command to spin everything up: docker-compose up
+1. One command to spin everything up: docker-compose up -d

 2. No dependency conflicts — everything runs in containers